-RACER Trust Announces Sale of Former GM Livonia Powertrain Plant to Schostak Brothers & Company
+RACER Trust Completes Sale of Former GM CVO Facility to International Turbine Industries

 About RACER Trust:

-The RACER (Revitalizing Auto Communities Environmental Response) Trust was created to clean up and position for redevelopment properties and other facilities owned by the former General Motors Corp. before its 2009 bankruptcy.
+RACER (Revitalizing Auto Communities Environmental Response) Trust was created to clean up and position for redevelopment properties and other facilities owned by the former General Motors Corp. before its 2009 bankruptcy.
 RACER is one of the largest holders of industrial property in the United States and is the largest environmental response and remediation trust in U.S. history.
 When the Trust was formed, it owned properties at 89 locations in 14 states, principally in the Midwest and Northeast.
-The Trust, which is independent, was created by a settlement agreement in the U.S. Bankruptcy Court between the U.S. Government, the 14 states where the former GM properties are located, and the St. Regis Mohawk Tribe, which owns land adjoining Trust property in Massena, NY.
-For more information, please visit www.racertrust.org.
+The Trust, which is independent, was created by a settlement agreement in the U.S. Bankruptcy Court between the U.S. Government, the 14 states where the former GM properties are located, and the St. Regis Mohawk Tribe, which owns land adjoining one of the properties in Upstate New York.